Holly Merrill Raschein: Florida House of Representatives

-During the 2013 legislative session, Raschein sponsored legislation that aimed to protect stray cats, creating "protected cat colonies where the glut of strays scavenging for food and shelter could be trapped, neutered or spayed, then released to fend for themselves," and worked with Democratic Representative Joe Saunders to author legislation that "adds sexual orientation and 'gender identity' to the list of characteristics against which private businesses cannot discriminate in the provision of employment or services."
+During the 2013 legislative session, Raschein sponsored legislation that aimed to protect stray cats, creating "protected cat colonies where the glut of strays scavenging for food and shelter could be trapped, neutered or spayed, then released to fend for themselves."
+She also worked with Democratic Representative Joe Saunders to author legislation that "adds sexual orientation and 'gender identity' to the list of characteristics against which private businesses cannot discriminate in the provision of employment or services."

 In the 2014 legislative session, Raschein worked to renew funding for a "state tax incentive program that entices film and television productions," which benefitted several television series filming in the Florida Keys, but the legislative session ran out before the bill could be considered.
 She noted, "There were a lot of differing opinions [in the legislature] on how we as a state should support the film and television industry.
 It kind of got held up in the process.
 It wasn't a priority and that's unfortunate."
 She also worked with the Florida Fish and Wildlife Conservation Commission and State Senator Greg Evers to author legislation that banned the importation of lionfish into the state, as the fish is an invasive species that has a detrimental effect on local ecosystems.

 In 2014, Raschein was re-elected to her second term in the legislature without opposition, and in 2016, she won again with 57.3% of the vote.

 Raschein was term-limited from the House in 2020, after serving four terms.